Brooklyn, New South Wales: Recreation amenities and activities

 Brooklyn is surrounded by reserves with plenty of scope for bushwalking.
 The town is on the route of the famous Great North Walk, a 250 km bushwalking trail from Sydney to Newcastle.
 Visitors can use this trail to access excellent views within a short distance from the town.
 The annual Oxfam 100 km Trailwalker charity event also starts from Parsley Bay in Brooklyn.
 The Muogamarra Nature Reserve is open for several weeks each year during the spring wildflower season.
 An entry charge applies, and there are guided and unguided walks within the reserve which is closed to the public outside these times.
 A wide variety of very good aboriginal rock carvings can be seen here along with sections of the old Peats Ferry Road.

-The 'Riverboat Postman' which started its first run in 1910, takes tourists on its mail run to boat access only settlements along the Hawkesbury River and departs weekdays from the Brooklyn Public Wharf.
+The Riverboat Postman which commenced in 1910, takes tourists on its mail run to boat access only settlements along the Hawkesbury River and departs weekdays from the Brooklyn Public Wharf.
 The trip is popular with tourists and this is a great way to enjoy the river's scenery and waterways up close.
 Alternately you can catch the ferry to Dangar Island for a walk, a picnic, or a meal at the island cafe.
 The Riverboat Postman leaves Ferry Wharf in Dangar Road adjacent to the railway station on its daily run (Monday – Friday) delivering mail and supplies to the water access only communities of Dangar Island, Wobby, Bar Point, Marlow Creek and Milsons Passage.

-Brooklyn Public School is the local primary (junior) school, with high school students going to either private schools (Abbotsleigh, Knox, Barker College), selective high schools (Hornsby Girls, Normanhurst Boys) or public high schools such as Asquith Girls and Asquith Boys.
+Brooklyn Public School is the local primary (junior) school, with high school students going to either private schools (Abbotsleigh, Barker College, Knox Grammar), selective high schools (Hornsby Girls, Normanhurst Boys) or public high schools such as Asquith Boys and Asquith Girls.
 All these high schools are located next to the train line and are a short train journey from Brooklyn (Hawkesbury River Station).

 Accommodation can be found at the Brooklyn Hotel, The Anglers Rest Hotel, and on various websites.